-1.0 Introduction
+1. Introduction

-The purpose of this IMDRF guidance is to recommend a harmonized approach for the application of existing regulatory pathways to medical devices that are intended for a particular individual, and to identify special considerations for the regulation of each identified category of personalized medical device.
-The adoption of consistent, harmonized requirements for such medical devices will underpin a harmonized regulatory approach for controls on these types of medical devices and offer significant benefits to the manufacturer, user, patient, and to Regulatory Authorities.
+The primary purpose of this IMDRF guidance is to recommend a harmonized approach for the application of existing regulatory pathways to medical devices that are intended for a particular individual, and to identify special considerations for the regulation of each identified category of personalized medical device (PMD).
+The adoption of consistent, harmonized requirements for such medical devices will underpin a harmonized regulatory approach for controls on these types of medical devices and offer significant benefits to the manufacturer, user, patient, and to Regulatory Authorities (RAs).
 Eliminating differences between jurisdictions supports global convergence, reduces the cost of gaining regulatory compliance and allows patients and healthcare professionals earlier access to new treatments and technologies.
-This document includes an overview of some of the considerations and concepts that may be relevant in developing a harmonised assessment approach in future.
+This document includes an overview of some of the considerations and concepts that may be relevant in developing a harmonized assessment approach in future.

 Technology has progressed from the time the original Global Harmonization Task Force (GHTF) foundation documents were published.
 It is now possible to produce medical devices that are individualized on a commercial rather than artisanal scale.
-Manufacturing technologies used to create these personalized medical devices include computer-controlled additive and subtractive manufacturing methods based on patient images.
+Manufacturing technologies used to create these PMDs include computer-controlled additive and subtractive manufacturing methods based on patient images.
 The original GHTF documentation does not adequately address medical devices of this nature.

 Many jurisdictions already define the term custom-made device and have introduced exemption provisions for regulating custom-made medical devices, with the intention of covering special cases where commercially available products or alternative therapies are inadequate for the needs and requirements of a particular individual.
-In some jurisdictions, the exemption provisions were based on the premise that affected devices would largely comprise low-risk products or limited use of higher-risk implantable devices.
-In other jurisdictions, the exemption provisions were established with the intention that numbers of manufactured custom-made devices would necessarily be small, due to the requirement for them to be used only in special cases.
+In some jurisdictions the exemption provisions were based on the premise that affected devices would largely comprise low-risk products or limited use of higher-risk implantable devices.
+In other jurisdictions the exemption provisions were established with the intention that numbers of manufactured custom-made devices would necessarily be small due to the requirement for them to be used only in special cases.

 Now regulators are faced with a very different environment.
-Technologies such as additive and subtractive manufacturing (see Appendix 1), especially when combined with digital patient data, have made "custom-made" devices, including implantable devices for particular patients, within reach on a much greater scale.
-Advancing technology has also enabled a shift to point-of-care manufacturing (see Appendix 2).
-Regulations were not necessarily designed to address this form of manufacturing and, consequently, some jurisdictions are noticing questionable use of custom-made device exemption pathways for higher risk classification medical devices.
-Growing numbers of patients are receiving these medical devices, to meet their particular needs, without there being adequate regulatory oversight in place.
+Technologies such as additive and subtractive manufacturing (see Appendix 1), especially when combined with digital patient data, have made "custom-made" devices, including implantable devices, within reach on a much greater scale.
+Furthermore, advancing technology has also enabled a shift to near or at point-of-care manufacturing (collectively referred to as POC manufacturing throughout this document) for manufacturing a broad range of medical devices not limited to PMDs only.